 1. The Astronomical Tower

-The Astronomical Tower in Klementinum offers 360° views over the city at a height of 52 metres.
+The Astronomical Tower in the Klementinum complex offers 360° views over the city at a height of 52 metres.

 Resting on a hill over the Vltava River, the fort of Vyšehrad is a quiet, lesser-known area in downtown Prague.

-4. Garden on the Ramparts, Prague Castle
+4. Garden on the Ramparts